 The best paint brand for furniture, in my opinion, will be water-based.
 It’s all about the cleanup.
 Let’s face it.
-Ain’t nobody got time for the messy and smelly chemicals that it takes to clean equipment and brushes with oil-based paints.
-Today’s water-based furniture paints have been proven to be very durable and with the ease of use, they have become the go-to in furniture painting.
+Ain’t nobody got time for the messy and smelly chemicals it takes to clean equipment and brushes with oil-based paints.
+Today’s water-based furniture paints have been proven to be very durable, and with ease of use, they have become the go-to in furniture painting.

 2. Is the paint highly pigmented?

 The best paint brand for furniture should be highly pigmented.
 With more pigmentation comes better coverage.
 With better coverage means less work.
 Why wouldn’t you want a paint that covers in 2 coats and not 3?
 Back in the day, I painted almost every piece with no less than 3 coats.
 Today’s furniture paint with high-quality ingredients will cover most surfaces with 2 coats.
 With dark colors, it’s possible to get coverage with 1 coat.
 Unheard of, right?
 I’ve done it!

 3. Can the furniture paint be reactivated with water?

-With all the artistic designs in furniture painting, for me, it’s important that I can reactivate the paint with a spray mister for blending the colors.
+With all the artistic designs you see in furniture painting today, it’s important to find water-based paint that reactivates with water for blending the colors.
 Not all furniture paints are created equal.
-Believe me, I’ve tried a lot.
+Believe me; I’ve tried a lot.
 This especially helps when you have an oops!
 You know, when you splattered paint or your dog decided she needed some highlights in her tail.
 I know your laughing too.
 Ha!
 It’s the same way with painting your toenails.
 We all know the only way to fix that is to start over.
-With a water-activated paint, you can simply spray mist it with water and correct it with your brush in most cases.
+With water-activated paint, you can spray mist it with water and correct it with your brush in most cases.